movementlabsxyz/MIP/MIP/mip-34/README.md

 Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
 So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.

-**L2-finality** Third, in the above design, verification and inclusion happens in the order of seconds.
+**L2-confirmation** Third, in the above design, verification and inclusion happens in the order of seconds.
 However, it takes up to 13 minutes to verify the super-majority proof on Ethereum.
-The L2 validators also publish the proofs to DA layer and once the proof is available it cannot be tampered with.
-Thus, we can provide some guarantees about L2-finality when the availability certificate is delivered, and before the actual proof is verified on L1.
-If the validators are malicious and publish an incorrect proof, they _will_ be slashed in the next 13 minutes, which provides strong incentives for validators not to act malicious.
+The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
+Thus, we can provide some guarantees about L2-finality when the availability certificate (of the L2-finality certificate) is delivered, and before the actual proof is verified on L1.
+If validators misbehave, they _will_ be slashed on L1, which provides strong incentives for validators not to act malicious.

 This is conditional to: